Chiral interactions, chiral states and "chiral neutrino oscillations": Consideration in terms of neutrino propagator

 \section{Consideration in terms of neutrino propagator}

-Complete and consistent description of the processes of production and detection of neutrinos is given in QFT, where neutrino propagation is described by the propagator.
+Complete and consistent description of the processes of production and detection of neutrinos is given in QFT, where neutrino evolution is described by the propagator.
 We denote by $Y^P$ ($Y^D$) the external particles that participate in the neutrino production (detection).
 Let $x_1$ and $x_2$ be the 4-coordinates of points of neutrino production and detection.
-Then the amplitude of process in which neutrino with helicity $h$ propagates can be written as
+Then the amplitude of process in which virtual neutrino propagates between the production and detection regions can be written as

 Here $\mathcal{P}_D$ is the sum of momenta of all external particles (but neutrino) at the detection, where momenta of the produced particles are with minus sign. $\mathcal{P}_P$ is similar quantity but for the production. $M^P$ and $M^D$ are the amplitudes of production and detection of neutrino but without neutrino factors (spinors) \cite{Akhmedov:2010ms}.
-The quantity in the brackets is the propagator of neutrino with helicity $h$.
-Summation over $h$ gives usual nominator: $\sum_h u_h(p) \bar{u}_h(p) = \slashed{p} + m$.
+The quantity in the brackets is the propagator of neutrino.